You are here

 4. What schools do Crane transfer student come from?

 The Crane School of Music accepts excellent transfer students each year from a variety of two- and four-year colleges.
 However there are three New York community colleges which account for the majority of our transfer students: SUNY Schenectady, SUNY Onondaga, and Suffolk Country Community College.
-A number of students also come from SUNY Broome, Nassau Community College, and Suffolk Country Community College.
+A number of students also come from SUNY Broome, Nassau Community College, and Duchess Community College.
 By naming these schools specifically, we are not endorsing them over other programs, but we are proud to recognize the special relationship we have with them.
 There are, of course, many other schools we receive fine transfer students from.